 Compare the article structure across the “Table of Contents” for the terms “compound interest” vs. “promissory note”:

 The phrasing is slightly different.
 But make no mistake – these are the same overall templates and article structures being used.
 Read the individual content to see for yourself.

 Yes, there is some pretty sexy stuff being pumped out with GPT-3 tech.
+And AI writing software are all the rage right now.
 However, you don’t even really need fancy stuff to see how to actually write SEO optimized content.

 You just need some eyeballs and about ten minutes of research to see what’s already working, what people are searching for, and determine how to align your own stuff.

 No, you don’t have to copy every single example word-for-word.
 No, you don’t need to line up every single subhead with all of your competitors.